silentorb/silentorb-web/src/articles/marloth-books.md

 Changes between versions 1.0.0 and 2.0.0:

-* Toned down the references to violence and perversion, further relying on implication and euphemism
+* Toned down the references to violence, further relying on implication and euphemism
 * Many grammatical fixes
 * Fixed some plot inconsistencies
 * Enhanced some of the underlying patterns in the story